Pritamawatade/python-udemy/notes.md

 - decorator is a function that takes another function as an argument, adds some functionality, and then returns a new function (or a modified version of the original).

+## Oops

+* changing in the object value doesn't effect the class value and other object value